sky-uk/owl/README.md

 report (print out) the last, and consider any more than 1 errors to be fatal and exit with a non 0 exit code.

 The config file should be placed in `/etc/owl/config`

+## Pattern matching

+Patterns are treated as regular expressions - see https://golang.org/pkg/regexp/ for details.

+ - Include and exclude filters can match entries spanning multiple lines.
+   For instance an `Include: "E.*starts\n.*ends here"` will find 2 matches in the following journal logs entries:

+        : E error starts
+        continues and ends here
+        : E error starts
+        and ends here
+        something else comes up

+ - Only the matching portion of the journal entry is returned.
+   For instance, in the following journal entry, using `Include: ": E.*"` will return the whole journal entry line, while `Include ": E"` will only return `": E"`.

+        : E error description

+ - No journal entries will be matched when no includes are specified

 # Download